 4. Know How it's Sold

-For the most part, our brick and ceramic tile will be sold by the Square Foot, our trim by the Linear Foot, and our handpainted tile and other specialty items by the Piece.
+Typically our made-to-order brick, glass and ceramic tile is sold by the Square Foot, our Quick Ship Tile by the box, our trim by the Linear Foot, and our Handpainted Tile and other specialty items by the Piece.
 Knowing how our products are sold is helpful when determining your quantities.
-In our kitchen backsplash example, we're working with ceramic 3x9s which means we'll need our final quantities in Square Feet.
+In our kitchen backsplash example, we're working with made-to-order tile which means we'll need our final quantities in Square Feet.

 To convert square inches to square feet, simply divide your total square inches by 144 (the number of square inches in one square foot).